Rome: Baroque Brilliance

 The four miles of displays in this immense museum complex — from ancient statues to Christian frescoes to modern paintings — culminate in the Raphael Rooms and Michelangelo's glorious Sistine Chapel.
 This is one of Europe's top three or four houses of art.
 It can be exhausting, so plan your visit carefully, focusing on a few themes.
 Allow two hours for a quick visit, three or four hours for enough time to enjoy it.

-The Vatican Museums can be extremely crowded, with waits of up to two hours to buy tickets.
+The Vatican Museums can be extremely crowded, with waits of up to two hours just to buy tickets.
 Bypass the long ticket lines by reserving an entry time online.
-It's easy: Just choose your day and time, then check your email for your confirmation and print out the voucher.
+It's easy – and it can change your day.
+Choose your day and time, then check your email for your confirmation and print out the voucher to present at the museum.
+While you can show your reservation on your mobile device, it feels safer to have a physical printout.

 Victor Emmanuel Monument